 - Proficiency using map books

 - Knowledge of the location and proper use of equipment on UD-1

 - Previous evaluations

-Once the Technician Test has been administered, the member is made a Technician with the approval of a majority of the current Technicians and Drivers.
+Once the Technician Test has been administered, the member is made a Technician with the approval of a majority of the current Board of Technicians.